 - Sit with your spine erect and legs stretched out towards the front.
 Curve your knees and bring your feet towards the pelvis.
 Let the bottoms of your feet contact one another.

 - Hold your feet firmly with your hands; you could likewise put them under the feet for help.
 Attempt to carry the heels as near the pelvis as could really be expected.
 Take a full breath in.

 - Breathe out, and press the thighs and knees descending delicately towards the floor.

 - Start fluttering both the thighs here and there like the wings of a butterfly.
 Beginning gradually, step by step speed up.
 Continue to inhale regularly all through.
 Fold as quickly as possible.
-Moderate down and afterward stop.
+Moderate down and afterwards stop.

 - Take a full breath in, then, at that point breathe out and twist forward, staying cheerful and spine erect.
 Press your elbows on the thighs, pushing them towards the floor.
 Feel the stretch in the internal thighs.
 Inhale long and moderate, loosening up the muscles.
 Take a full breath in and bring the middle up.
 Breathe out and delicately leave the stance.